 Find the right agent

 When shopping around for insurance make sure that you are covered for lost rent.
 Many of us wouldn’t be able to pay the mortgage for an extended period of time if tenants stopped paying rent.
-A good landlord insurance should protect you from tenant damage, rent defaults, legal expenses, tenant hardship, just to name a few.
+A good landlord insurance should protect you from tenant damage, rent defaults, legal expenses, and tenant hardship, just to name a few.

 If the previous tenants have not left the place as clean as a whistle, deduct money from the bond and hire a professional.
 There is nothing more annoying than moving into a new place and having to clean as you unpack.
+Property inspection is crucial in this stage.

 Getting the garden up to scratch is also in order.
 If you plan on updating or have recently planted new plants, leave instructions for the tenants or hire a gardener to come on a regular basis.
 If you’re looking for garden inspiration check out this recent post.